 In support of Levitin’s claim, a study (4) out of Canada suggests that children’s participation in music lessons leads to an increase in social cohesion as a result of sympathy and prosocial development.
 There are various theories as to why learning to play music may contribute to changes in these behaviors.
 One idea is that the ability of music to bring humans together may have played a role in the survival of our ancestors.

 In related studies, music lessons have been associated with cognitive functioning improvements in language skills, visuospatial abilities and memory.
 Such findings even linked music classes to higher intelligence and academic success.

 Clearly, listening to and playing music is beneficial to our mental health as well as our social interconnectedness.
 And what better way achieve both than to add a little ukulele to your life?

 Those who have tried out ukulele classes rave about the joy of learning to play the instrument.
 Luckily, because of a recent increase in ukulele workshops and classes in and around Sydney, it is a great time to take up the hobby.
-For a traditional class, try signing up for the ukulele course in Chatswood with Ian Porter.
+For a traditional class, try signing up for the ukulele class in Bondi Beach with Dan Allen.